adobe/aepsdk-messaging-ios/README.md

  return true
 }
 ```
+#### Updating the configuration
-#### Update the configuration to add required DCCS url.
-To do this, add the following code to the Application Delegate's `application(_:didFinishLaunchingWithOptions:)` method:
+To update the configuration with the required DCCS url, add the following code to the Application Delegate's `application(_:didFinishLaunchingWithOptions:)` method:

 ```swift
 func application(_ application: UIApplication, didFinishLaunchingWithOptions launchOptions: [UIApplication.LaunchOptionsKey: Any]?) -> Bool {